styled-components/styled-components/packages/babel-plugin-styled-components/README.md

 ### Transpile template literals

 Template literals are not supported yet by some browsers.
-You'll probably transpile your code with `babel-plugin-transform-es2015-template-literals` to make it work in older browsers, but there is one tiny caveat.
+You'll probably transpile your code with some preset that includes `babel-plugin-transform-es2015-template-literals` to make it work in older browsers, but there is one tiny caveat.
 Output of that plugin is quite wordy.
 It's done this way to meet specification requirements.

 ```JS
 // processed with babel-preset-latest